aaronstrong/Citrix/README.md

 As of 11/29/18 my template is a Windows 2016 Server and I've only deployed one full VM with all the Citrix roles installed (Controller, StoreFront, SQL Express, and Director).

-I have not tried to install the VDA or other components at
+I have not tried to install the VDA or other components at the same time, even though I've made the script to be able to do it.
+Try and let me know.